xdsopl/LDPC/README.md

 To study LDPC codes I've implemented a soft decision decoder using floating point operations only.

-You can switch between 3 [Belief propagation](https://en.wikipedia.org/wiki/Belief_propagation) algorithms:
+You can switch between three [Belief propagation](https://en.wikipedia.org/wiki/Belief_propagation) algorithms:

 * min-sum-c algorithm: using minimum, addition and a correction factor
 * sum-product algorithm: using tanh+atanh-functions, addition and multiplication